scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 where :math:`\Theta` represents the unknown parameters of the model, and :math:`p(x_i | \Theta)` is the probability density for observation :math:`x_i`.
-This likelihood assumes that the data are independent and identically distributed.
+This representation assumes that the data are independent and identically distributed.
 For example, we may wish to estimate the mean :math:`\mu` and variance :math:`\sigma^2` of a normally distributed population, in which case :math:`\Theta = (\mu, \sigma^2)` and